Do Replacement Windows Really Save You Money

 The most popular replacement windows are double-hung windows.
 Other popular windows include casement, awning, sliding, picture, and bay or bow windows.

 Double-hung windows are the least expensive and are popular because they’re versatile and work in any room in your house.
-Double-hung windows give you a good view to the outside, open easily and are secure.
+Double-hung windows give you a good view of the outside, open easily, and are secure.
 Many homeowners like the double-hung windows because they’re easy to clean, as the top and bottom both lift up.

 Vertical hung windows are also popular because they have a title-in style of glass.
 These slide up and down to make it easy for a homeowner to clean the exterior and the inside of the window.
 This window’s easy cleaning style eliminates the need to hire a window cleaner to do your house’s windows.
 These windows are a great selling point to buyers.

 If you’re replacing your windows, you will need to choose the framing.
 Note some framing choices for replacement windows:

 Wood has been used for window frames for decades.
 Many people choose wood for its aesthetic look and feel.
 Wood is a strong, warm material, but it must be painted or stained to stay in good condition.
 Wood also doesn’t weather as well so it might need replacing more often.
 Choose good quality wood if you like this material, keeping in mind its installation and repair costs.

 Fiberglass has grown in popularity over the years.
 This material stands up to the weather and looks good inside and out.
 Homeowners can also choose different colors and styles of fiberglass.
 Another plus of fiberglass is that it needs little upkeep, and it insulates your home.
 One negative about fiberglass is that it’s expensive to install.

 Aluminum window frames may not be the best choice for a cold weather climate like Denver.
 Aluminum is strong and durable but doesn’t insulate well.
 This framing choice is best in warmer climates, where it won’t conduct cold and carry it inside the home.